 1.)
 A client new to creativity sessions may require more than the usual explanation and nurturing to buy into it and listen with an open mind.
 They are anxious to see where it’s going and sometimes are impatient as the clock ticks and terrible ideas for products and services are offered up.

 2.)
 It’s not for every client.
 People who are extremely structured in their thinking (have a very strong need for every effort to quickly converge on the right answer) shutter as they observe the plethora of losers that emerge.

 3.)
 It’s not for every moderator.
 One must fully believe, from experience, that bad ideas can and will be turned around, or else the anxiety experienced during the technique will overcome its effectiveness.
 We strongly recommend that moderators set up several unobserved practice sessions prior to “going live.”

 4.)
 Most importantly, one should NEVER leave the bad ideas to stand too long on their own merit.
 Immediately after soliciting a batch of horrible ideas, they should be presented as stimuli to respondents, who are given the more familiar task of coming up with “good” ideas.

 An additional intriguing outcome of a successfully implemented paradoxical exercise is that other approaches used later in the same interview work better, even when they have nothing to do with coming up with bad ideas.
 This is because of the creative frame of mind aroused by the paradoxical experience.

 Asking for bad suggestions is not the only exercise used in brainstorming for marketing ideas.
 There are as many creative ideas as there are creative moderators.
 Nevertheless, just as false starts are often the precursors to success, bad ideas can be the wellsprings of good ones in qualitative interviewing.

-Contributed to BSI by: Dr. Sharon Livingston, President, The Livingston Group
+Contributed to Branding Strategy Insider by: Dr. Sharon Livingston, President, The Livingston Group

 The Blake Project Can Help: The Brand Positioning Workshop